BRAKEL3SS/notracn-site/README.md

 https://trello.com/b/3rHa6ZxR/notracn-site

 ## Next steps
-The biggest improvements that I will add to this project will be visual/design enhancements.
+There are cerainly bugs that need addressing, but after those have been resolved the biggest improvements that I will add to this project will be visual/design enhancements.
 I feel like design is my weak point when it comes to building websites and plan to use this site to improve those skills

 ## Screenshots
 <img src='./images/notracn-site.png' alt="about page">